Converg3nce/matic-docs/docs/develop/metamask/custom-tokens.md

 **Configuring `Matic TEST` tokens to Metamask**

 You will also need to configure the `TEST` tokens to Matic’s Testnet for visualization if you are following the introductory Matic.js tutorial. **Switch the network on Metamask to point to the Matic testnet - https://rpc-mumbai.matic.today **.
-On Metamask, this will be shown as `Private Network`.
+On Metamask, this will be shown as `Private Network` or whatever you have named it when adding the custom rpc eg. `mumbai`.

 The corresponding `TEST` token address on Matic testnet is `0xc7bb71b405ea25A9251a1ea060C2891b84BE1929`.
 Note that this token contract address is different from that of Goerli - since this is the `TEST` token on the Matic Network.
 A detailed, screen-by-screen guide to add custom tokens is shown here: